 The pages under the Partnership heading in the navigation bar above deal with several related issues.
-‘Immigration Rules’ covers law and procedure for spouses/civil partners, fiancé(e)s/proposed civil partners, unmarried same-sex partners, those with an equivalent foreign partnership status recognised under UK law and aspects of EU law where the sponsor is an EU national living in the UK.
+‘Immigration Rules’ covers law and procedure for spouses/civil partners, fiancé(e)s/proposed civil partners, unmarried same-sex partners, those with an equivalent foreign partnership status recognised under UK law and aspects of EEA law where the sponsor is an EEA national living in the UK.
 There are two sub-pages under Immigration Rules, the first listing evidence required when making a partnership application, the second listing relevant Home Office links which seem harder and harder to find.
 ‘Other Options’ covers some other ways to stay in the UK if you do not yet feel ready for marriage/civil partnership and wish to be here in UK with your partner to build up time together.

 We have also included a page dealing with domestic violence and immigration rights.

 On the 18 November 2004 the Civil Partnership Act 2004 received Royal Assent.
 UKLGIG was actively involved in discussions to ensure that immigration issues were properly catered for when the Act came into force.
 The Act ensures that under UK statutory law, same-sex couples who register their relationship should be treated in an almost identical way to married couples.
 This relates to a variety of issues including children matters, inheritance tax, property and financial arrangements, immigration, occupancy, tenancy and so on.
 The Act also means that the dissolution of a registered relationship, following its breakdown, is dealt with in an almost identical way to divorce, with the associated financial and other consequences.

 The Civil Partnership Act extends to the whole of the UK, including Northern Ireland and Scotland.
 The Act came into force on 5th December 2005, and the first civil partnership ceremonies took place on 21 December 2005.